Become a Member

 Based on our research into successful humanities recruitment strategies, we consult with humanities administrators and faculty on the recruitment challenges they face.
 We identify approaches that fit their institutional context, goals, and constraints and share relevant models from other campuses to reverse declining enrollments.
 For students, we offer presentations on humanities career pathways grounded in the arguments and data found in the Study the Humanities toolkit.

-Based on our research into publicly engaged humanities work, we work closely with humanities administrators and faculty on how to promote publicly engaged work and make the case that the humanities on campus enrich community life and our civic culture.
+Building on our research of publicly engaged humanities in higher ed, we offer individual or group consultations to humanities administrators and faculty who are working to build a campus infrastructure that supports publicly engaged humanities initiatives on their campuses.
+We also support efforts to make the case to a variety of stakeholders that the public humanities enrich community life and our civic culture.

 Notification of NEH grants

 With every new round of NEH grants, we create a tailored list of grants to your campus along with tips for publicizing those grants.